Blakley/Clash/README.md

 }
 ```

-To get the townhall and trophy amount of players, we use the offical Clash of Clans API
+To get the townhall and trophy amount of players, we use the official Clash of Clans API.
-You will need to create a develeopers account to get started.
+You will need to create a developer's account to get started.
 [Clash API](https://developer.clashofclans.com/#/login)
-After creating an account and obtaining your `clash api token`
+After creating an account and obtaining your `clash API token`
-change the following snippet of code to accept your token
+change the following snippet of code to accept your token.
 ```
 self.token = 'your_clash_api_token'
 ```

-Currently, we invite players that are th9 with 1000 trophies, we can easily edit this as well
-as add other filters taken from the clash api
+Currently, we invite players that are th9 with 1000 trophies.
+We can easily edit this as well as add other filters taken from the clash API.

-Below is a snippet that demonstrates how to filter members based on if their archer and barbarian are level 4 and above
+Below is a code snippet that shows how to filter members.
+This filter is based on the player's archer and barbarian troop levels.
+Here we only will invite you if your level is above 4.
 ```
 troops = response.get('troops')
 		barb = troops[0]